3tmp/Stronghold-Hotkeys/README.md

 ### Toggle Map navigation
 A Hotkey can be set to toggle the Map navigation on and off.
 This option is set to the `CapsLock` key by default.

+# Stronghold minimal Autoclicker

+You only need a minimal autoclicker and nothing else?

+Just use the file `Minimal_Autoclicker.ahk` and run it, it will enable a simple autoclicker as long as you press and hold the middle mouse button